elleRyn/Metagenomic_Read_Cleaning_and_Assembly/README.md

 ```
 > tail -n 2 contigs.fasta

 >NODE_3179_length_56_cov_607
 CGGGGTGTGTAGGGCGAATAACGCCATGGGCGTTATCCGCCGATGTCGCGGATGAG
 ```

 will give the outputs shown and can be used to get a quick idea of how well the assembly worked.
 The reads from Community 4a assembled into 3179 total contigs, the longest of which was 648482bp.
 The shortest contigs were only 56bp and not useful for further analysis.
 Only those contigs longer than 500bp were kept for further analysis.

+### Assembly Statistics
-The contigs longer than 500bp could be pulled out of the full contig file in multiple ways.
+The contigs longer than 500bp could be separated into a separate file in multiple ways.
-I used the executable script contiglength.py (note that this only works for contig files in the output format used by SPAdes) to pull out a list of the length of the each contig using the command:
+I used the executable script contiglength.py (note that this only works for contig files in the output format used by SPAdes) to create a list containing the length of the each contig using the command:

 ```> python2.7 contiglength.py contigs.fasta > length4a.txt```

 I used the file **length4a.txt** to compute some basic statistics on the assembly in R.
 The script contigstats.R can be used to do this.
 It will calculate the median and mean
-contig lengths that were assembled as well as the total number of base pairs assembled.
+contig lengths that were assembled (the higher these numbers are, the better the assembly)
+as well as the total number of base pairs assembled (want this number to be close to the
+combined length of each of the replicons present in the sample.
+For Community 4a, this
+number would be ~17.29Mb and we recovered 17.296Mb.
+This expected value would not be known
+for uncharacterized samples however.).
 Scrolling through the list of contig lengths in R also makes it easy to find how many contigs
 are longer than 500bp.
 For Community 4a, 474 of the contigs were longer than 500bp.
 These
 contigs can be saved into a separate file using the command:

 ```> sed '/>NODE_475_/Q' contigs.fasta > longcontigs.fasta```

-This command is again unique to the contig output format used by SPAdes but could be adjusted to other output formats.
-It takes all of the contigs before contig 475 and puts them into a new file called **longcontigs.fasta**.
-This can be used for further downstream analysis.
-If running a Hi-C analysis, save this file and use it for the next step in the pipeline which is cleaning the Hi-C reads in preparation for contig clustering based on Hi-C linkages.
+This command is again unique to the contig output format used by SPAdes but could be easily adjusted to other output formats.
+It takes all of the contigs before contig (NODE) 475 and copies them into a new file called **longcontigs.fasta**.
+This file can be used for further downstream analysis.
+If running a Hi-C analysis, save this file and use it for the next step in the pipeline which is [cleaning the Hi-C reads](https://osf.io/7n8rx/wiki/home/) in preparation for contig clustering based on Hi-C linkages.